ninahonyango/VAPT/README.md

 #### 5.3 ✅ Searching for the Vulnerability Exploit

-After launching Metasploit Framework, search for a known exploit associated with the vulnerable service vsftpd 2.3.4.
+After launching Metasploit Framework, a search for a known exploit associated with the vulnerable service vsftpd 2.3.4 is done.
 This was achieved by running in the Metaspoilt console:

 ```
 search vsftpd 2.3.4